There are many avenues of support for anyone studying at a distance.

 Massey Library are happy to help you find information for your assignment and will help you learn to search the electronic databases and e-journals for sources.

-See the Library's page for extramural students for more.
+See the Library's page for distance students for more.

 Pacific Island students can access learning and study skills support, including distance consultations, via the Pasfika website.